 There are regular catches reported on fishing forums but I have not seen any monsters come out yet, usually small strap conger.

-The inside of the breakwater is not guarded/fenced so be careful if taking children.
+The inside of the Amlwch Harbour is not guarded/fenced so be careful if taking children.
 Fishing is easy enough as the breakwater itself is basically a large platform, tripod or against the wall with a rag to stop your rod being scratched.

-A comfortable fishing venue, try crab nets down the side for free bait, prawns / crab etc, it can also help get your numbers up in the species hunt 🙂 more often than not we catch quite a few mini species doing this.
+Amlwch Breakwater is a comfortable fishing venue, try crab nets down the side for free bait, prawns / crab etc, it can also help get your numbers up in the species hunt 🙂 more often than not we catch quite a few mini species doing this.
+Great for small Pollcock, Corkwing wrasse etc

 When fishing Amlwch Breakwater there is a bit of a walk from the road or like me you will drive down a very rough path.
 Drive down to the left of the grey garage and you will be on the right path, there is room for a few cars only.
-It is only a short walk from this point though it maybe a little unnerving for some drivers due to proximity to the water and turning circle etc.
+It is only a short walk from this point though it maybe a little unnerving for some drivers due to proximity to the water and the turning circle etc. It is the closest you can park to the venue.

 Road to the parking area is a bit rough but it saves a walk, not many parking spaces available but its seldom used, it is quite close to the waters edge when turning your car around but safe enough if you take your time.